DainArtz/Nassi_Shneiderman_Diag_Gen/README.md

-# nassi-shneiderman-diag
+# Nassi_Shneiderman_Diag_Gen
-A Nassi-Shneiderman diagram generator for pseudocode
+A Nassi-Shneiderman diagram generator for pseudo-code, written in C/C++ using the WinBGIm Graphics Library.